PraiseA/Team-Sanger/README.md

 <table>
   <tr>
     <td><img src="https://avatars.githubusercontent.com/u/42891354?v=4" alt="Fredrick" width="200" height="200" /></td>
     <td>Fredrick is a Final year student of Masters of Science in Bioinformatics at<br \>Makerere University, Uganda.
 He holds a Bachelors degree in Biomedical<br \>Laboratoty Technology from the same University.
-He has experience with R Programming, python and Bash.
+He has experience with <br \>R Programming, python and Bash.
 His research interests lie in Cancer Genomics, Transcriptomics, Data science and Drug development.</td>
   </tr>
 </table>